The Barking Lot

-From creams to laser-beaming zit-killing machines, humans have manufactured a wide range of products to get rid of acne.
-Thankfully, it’s a lot simpler when it comes to getting rid of your dog’s skin condition.
-Wrinkle Balm is like nothing else out there.
-It originated to help prevent and treat stinky, irritated or infected dog wrinkles, but it’s equally powerful on pimples!
+From benzoyl peroxide creams to laser-beam zit-killing machines, humans have manufactured a wide variety of treatment options to get rid of human acne.
+Thankfully, we’ve got a much simpler—and all-natural—solution to dog acne.
+Wrinkle Balm was originally formulated to treat and prevent stinky, irritated dog wrinkles, but it’s equally powerful against pimples!

 Wrinkle Balm‘s innovative blend of ingredients include olive leaf extract—an anti-microbial and anti-inflammatory—and niaouli, an analgesic, anti-bacterial, and antiseptic extract of tree bark.
 These and other organic essentials combine to treat a variety of canine skin conditions including dog acne, skin fold dermatitis, yeast infections, itchy skin, and more.